FIRST-Tech-Challenge/FtcRobotController/README.md

 Android Studio Tutorial:
 Android Studio Tutorial · FIRST-Tech-Challenge/FtcRobotController Wiki · GitHub
 Follow the Opmode to get a basic understanding of using the code

+* Overview
+This year we will be optimizing and cleaning up code left behind.
+	New hardware class
+	New general diver controlled and autonomous
+	Creating constants to ease programming